 Meanwhile, pre-heat your grill to high.

-Add the spinach to the pan a handful at a time until wilted and piping hot, 1-2 mins.
+Add the spinach to the sauce a handful at a time until wilted and piping hot, 1-2 mins.

 When the rigatoni is ready, stir the drained tuna, cooked rigatoni and butter (see pantry for amount) into the sauce.
-Season with salt and pepper.
+Taste and season with salt and pepper if needed.

 Add a splash of water if your sauce is looking a little thick.

-Spoon the pasta into an appropriately sized oven dish.
+Spoon the pasta into an appropriately sized ovenproof dish.
 Top with the grated cheese and grill until melted and golden, 5-6 mins.

-Just before the pasta's ready, add the baby leaves to the tomato and toss together.
+Just before the pasta is ready, add the baby leaves to the tomatoes and toss together.

 Share the Tuscan style tuna and prawn pasta bake between your serving bowls.